Togo and Benin - Voodoo Ceremony with Masks and Dance

 Farewell, Africa!

-Today, our day is free once again, giving you the chance to fill your suitcases with masks and souvenirs.
-In the evening, your transfer to the airport awaits.
+Today, our day is free once again, allowing you to fill your suitcases with masks and souvenirs.
+In the evening, the transfer to the airport awaits you.

 * Panic Frame & Travel reserves the right to adapt and change the program according to changes in accommodation conditions, climate, and other factors that require it.